kilinich/racksview/readme.md

     Provides stable power supply for all components.
 - **Rackmount Adjustable Box**
     Houses and protects the hardware, allowing flexible installation in various rack configurations.
+- **Optional second unit**
+    USB-connected expansion box equipped with an additional camera and ultrasonic sensor, enabling simultaneous monitoring of both front and rear rack doors from a single host.

 ## Application Components